foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

 ========
 This lab provides instructions on how to establish connection between the EMSK and Amazon Web Services Internet of Things (AWS IoT) cloud with a simulated smart home application.
-With the help of AWS IoT as a intermediate cloud platform, devices can securely interact with cloud applications and other devices.
-AWS IoT also supports Message Queue Telemetry Transport (MQTT) and provides authentication and end-to-end encryption.
+With the help of AWS IoT as a cloud platform, devices can securely interact with cloud applications and other devices.
+AWS IoT also supports MQ Telemetry Transport (MQTT) and provides authentication and end-to-end encryption.